JamesBirchall-dev/Invital-Health-Centre/README.md

 - Overflow enables horizontal scroll bar to view all table information.

 ## Success Page
+This page confirms to the user that their message has been sent.
+This page directs both from the contact-form.html and register-form.html submissions.
+It also allows for easy navigation back to the home page so they can continue browsing the site.

+-  Bootstrap 5 elements broken down in this sheet [Success Bootastrap Elements](https://docs.google.com/document/d/1tST-KRPXV6kTPkd2zjjJlJLHd1KfleX0C8LjhUV5xd4/edit?usp=sharing)
 <div align="center">
   <img src="assets/Readmeassets/readme-success-desktop.png" alt="Success Desktop">